 2. Blended learning – Combine classroom and online training

 Organizations have merged virtual and physical working to offer more convenience through a hybrid work model.
 Why don’t we apply the same strategy while facilitating corporate learning?
-Blending classroom and online learning can help balance on-the-job training in a hybrid atmosphere.
+Blending classroom and online learning can help balance hybrid workplace training.

 For instance, before commencing the classroom sessions, the L&D team can share the necessary resources or outline through a digital learning platform along with the invitation for the session.
 The employees will have a clear picture of what they will be learning in the classroom sessions.
 Moreover, post the classroom session, the L&D can send a quiz to understand how much information the employees have aborted from the learning sessions.
 They can even share documents and presentation decks that employees can refer to in their time of need.